Constitution of the New Zealand Historical Association Incorporated

 5.1 Each member is entitled to receive a copy of the Annual Report and Balance Sheet, as well as any other papers which the Council shall from time to time designate.

 5.2 Members shall be entitled to attend national and regional conferences organised by the Association, and to attend the Annual General Meeting.

 5.3 Members, provided they are financial, shall be entitled to elect the Executive of the Association as specified under clauses 6.2 and 6.5.

-5.4 With the approval of the Council of the Association, members of the Association in a region or regional centre may form a committee or branch to promote the objectives of the Association in their area, provided that such committee or branch shall be financially self-supporting and that an annual report on activities shall be made by the date of the Annual General Meeting to the Council.
-Such bodies shall be known as Regional Committees or Branches of the Association.
+5.4 With the approval of the Council of the Association, members of the Association in a region or regional centre, or sharing a special interest in historical research, may form a committee to promote the objectives of the Association, provided that such committee shall be financially self-supporting and that an annual report on activities shall be made by the date of the Annual General Meeting to the Council.
+Such bodies shall be known as Committees of the Association.

 5.5 Membership of the Association may also be granted to such groups as may be affiliated to the Association, such groups having as their purpose the promotion of interest and research in particular areas of historical study.